-The majority is fully convinced of that the hydrogen atom is quite well described by Schrödinger's wave function.
-But throughout an existence of quantum mechanics (QM), the
+Most scientists are fully convinced that the hydrogen atom is described quite well by the Schrödinger wave function.
+But throughout the existence of quantum mechanics (QM), the

 Y-functions has never been presented.

 Let us turn to the example.
 Following QM, the density of probability of the presence of a single electron in the hydrogen atom, at every point and at every instant, is proportional to .
 Therefore, at l = 1 and m = 0, extremes of are in two polar points s1 and s2, i.e., on the extreme radial sphere determined by the solutions of the radial equation for the radial function R1(r).

 The surface (a) and corresponding to it

 two polar extremes s1 and s2 (b) of on the radial sphere R1(r);